fjcastellanos/music_region_layout_analysis/README.md

 ```

 ## SAE
 The SAE folder includes the code that implements the Selectional Auto-encoder.
-This program has a series of parameters, as described above:
+This program has a series of parameters, as described below:

   **--mode** : Execution mode (train or test).\
   **--gpu** : Identifier of GPU.\